CLIMAAX/crabook/crabook/resources/dashboards.md

 Using this application, it is possible to explore past and future climate for global and regional analysis, as well to download images ready for documents.
 More information can be found in the [Climate Atlas announcement](https://climate.copernicus.eu/copernicus-interactive-climate-atlas-guide-powerful-new-c3s-tool).

+## Model bias and uncertainty for EURO-CORDEX CMIP5

+A [dashboard](https://handbook.climaax.eu/dashboards/bias-uncertainty/) to explore regional model biases and projection uncertainty on NUTS2 level.

 ## JRC dashboards